 What it does:

-Adds acidity, additional diverse flavors and possibly an extra dimension of complexity.
+Adds smooth texture (a rounder “mouthfeel”), additional toasty flavors and an extra dimension of complexity.